Viable bounce from non-minimal inflation: Introduction

 In the second part, in Sec. \ref{sec:2-stability}, we focus on the dynamical analysis of the model.
-In this regard, we consider an additional barotropic fluid.
+In this regard, we consider an additional barotropic fluid\footnote{As mentioned earlier, the fluid is considered to be unaffected by the conformal transformation.}.
 However, such analysis within the framework of non-minimal gravity is non-trivial, as the coupling to gravity plays a huge role in it.
-Therefore, one can then simply ask the obvious question: \emph{is the bouncing solution stable even in the presence of a barotropic matter?
-And if it is possible, what are the required conditions for it?} In this article, we thoroughly investigate these concerns and find that the bouncing model is stable for a wide range of model parameters.
-Assuming the model must evade the BKL instability, i.e., the instability occurring due to the additional anisotropic fluid, the upper bound of the model parameter turns out to be $\sim 2$.
-Also, we compare our model to that of the conformal inflationary model and find that, as the model parameter $\alpha$ approaches zero, i.e., the ekpyrotic bouncing phase, the theory becomes extremely stable, even much much higher than that of the inflationary theory.
+Therefore, the concern further escalates regarding the stability and, even if it is so, the required conditions for the newly constructed bouncing model.
+In this article, we thoroughly investigate these concerns and find that the bouncing model is indeed stable for a wide range of model parameters.
+Assuming the model must evade the BKL instability, i.e., the instability is occurring due to the additional anisotropic fluid, the upper bound of the model parameter ($\alpha$) turns out to be $\sim 2$.
+We compare our model to that of the conformal inflationary model and find that, as $\alpha$ approaches zero, i.e., the ekpyrotic bouncing phase, the theory becomes extremely stable, even much more stable than that of the inflationary theory.
 This essentially establishes that the newly constructed bouncing model can even be preferred over the original inflationary model itself.
 In Sec. \ref{sec:3-conclu}, we conclude our work with future remarks.